President of the European Commission: Elections

 There have been plans to strengthen the European political parties for them to propose candidates for future elections.
 The European Liberal Democrat and Reform Party indicated, in its October 2007 congress, its intention to forward a candidate for the post as part of a common campaign but failed to do so.
 However, the EPP selected Barroso as its candidate and, as the largest party, it was able to ensure his turn was renewed.

 The Socialists, disappointed at the 2009 election, agreed to put forward a candidate for Commission President at all subsequent elections.
 After a campaign within that party to have open primaries for said candidate, the PES Congress gathering in Brussels in November 2011 decided that the PES would designate its candidate for Commission president through primaries taking place in January 2014 in each of its member parties and organisations, before a ratification of the results by an Extraordinary PES Congress in February 2014.

-The lead candidate (Spitzenkandidat) process is the method of linking European Parliament elections by having each major European Political Party nominating their candidate for Commission President prior to the Parliamentary elections.
-The Spitzenkandidat of the largest party would then have a mandate to assume the Commission Presidency.
-This process was first run in 2014, and its legitimacy was contested by the Council.
+The lead candidate (Spitzenkandidat) process is the method of linking the choice of President of the Commission to the outcome of the European Parliament elections, by having each major European Political Party (not to be confused with the Political groups of the European Parliament) nominating their candidate for Commission President prior to the Parliamentary elections.
+The Spitzenkandidat of the largest party (or the one able to secure the support of a majority coalition) would then have a mandate to assume the Commission Presidency.
+This process was first run in 2014, and its legitimacy was contested by some of the members of the European Council (with the UK and Hungarian Prime Ministers voting against the nomination of the EPP's Spitzenkandidat Jean Claude Juncker (see below)).